Terms and conditions of contract for goods and services (suppliers)

 “Good Industry Practice” means standards, practices, methods and procedures conforming to the Law and the degree of skill and care, diligence, prudence and foresight which would reasonably and ordinarily be expected from a skilled and experienced person or body engaged in a similar type of undertaking under the same or similar circumstances.

 “Government Buying Standards” means the standards published on GOV.UK on the Sustainable Procurement: The Government Buying Standards (GBS) page.

 “Halifax Abuse Principle” means the principle explained in the CJEU Case C-255/02 Halifax and others.

 “Information” has the meaning given under section 84 of the FOIA.

 “Intellectual Property” means the intangible products of human intellect.

 “Intellectual Property Rights” refers to the ownership and other legal rights, including patents, trademarks, service marks, trade names, copyright, rights in databases, rights in designs, know-how and other property of a like nature that attach to Intellectual Property.

 “Key Personnel” means any persons specified as such in the Purchase Order or otherwise notified as such by the Customer to the Supplier in writing.

-“Law” means any law, statute, subordinate legislation within the meaning of section 21(1) of the Interpretation Act 1978, bye-law, regulation, order, mandatory guidance or code of practice, judgment of a relevant court of law, or directives or requirements of any regulatory body with which the Supplier is bound to comply.
+“Law” means any law, subordinate legislation within the meaning of section 21(1) of the Interpretation Act 1978, bye-law, regulation, order, regulatory policy, mandatory guidance or code of practice, judgment of a relevant court of law, or directives or requirements with which the Supplier under this Agreement is bound to comply.